MaterializeInc/materialize/doc/user/content/integrations/rust.md

 }
 ```

-The [SUBSCRIBE output format](/sql/subscribe/#output) of `results` contains all of the columns of `market_orders`, prepended with several additional columns that describe the nature of the update.
+The [SUBSCRIBE output format](/sql/subscribe/#output) of the `counter_sum` view contains all of the columns of the view, prepended with several additional columns that describe the nature of the update.

 ## ORM